tg970/travel_tracker/README.md

 ## Getting Started

 Start by registering your account.
-To view an example user's pages and workouts, use the login information below.
+To view an example user's account and features, use the login information below.
 ```
 username: spaceghost
 password: spaceghost